IRSS-UBC/3pg/README.md

  - if you see any 'missing *.dll' errors, see the 'missing dll errors' section of this readme for how to fix.

 ### debugging the project
- - Microsoft Visual Studio should open, and there should be a box 'solution explorer' open.
+ - Open 3pg.sln in the buid folder using Microsoft Visual Studio.
+There should be a box 'solution explorer' open.
 In 'solution explorer' right click on the '3pg' project and select 'set as startup project'.
  - Press f5 to build & debug.
  -  If you see any 'missing *.dll' errors, see the 'missing dll errors' section of this readme for how to fix.